 But, read on!

-The Virgin Voyages Valiant Lady is a beautiful, modern cruise ship that can accommodate up to 2,700 passengers.
+The Virgin Voyages Valiant Lady is a beautiful, modern cruise ship that can be polarizing

 The ship is known for its amazing restaurants, bars, fitness classes, spa, and entertainment options such as a nightclub that feels like you’re in the middle of a posh London disco.
 The Valiant Lady and its sister ship the Scarlet Lady are a new breed of ships in the cruise industry bringing adult-only, nearly all-inclusive cruising to the masses.
 This is long overdue, and a welcome addition to the cruise industry!
 Virgin Voyages is all adults making the Valiant Lady a cruise ship where the adults can treat it like a playground without being interrupted by children 🙂